simpledotorg/simple-server/doc/wiki/dashboard-audit.md

 ```

 **Where it's shown in the Dashboard**

 + **Reports:** Overview, Details
 + **Home:** BP controlled, BP not controlled, Missed visits
 + **Simple app:** Progress tab

 **Things we should fix**

 + [ ] Rename query name from "Monthly registered patients" to "New registered patients"
 + [ ] Make copy more specific and more closely match how the query is calculated
-+ [ ] Resolve query duplication where needed and ensure all queries return the right data

 ---

 ## Total registered patients

 **Copy used in the Dashboard**

 Total hypertension patients registered in `region_name`

 **How it's calculated**

 The sum of all monthly registrations at a facility

 **Where it's shown in the Dashbaord**

 + **Reports:** Overview, Details
 + **Home:** BP controlled, BP not controlled, Missed visits
 + **Simple App:** Progress tab

 **Things we should fix**

 + [ ] Make copy definition more specific and more closely match how the query is calculated
 + [ ] Resolve query duplication where needed and ensure all queries return the right data

 ---

 ## Total assigned patients

 **Copy used in the Dashboard**

 Hypertension patients assigned to `region_name`

 **How it's calcualted**

 The number of patients assigned to a facility where the patient:
 + Is not deleted
 + Is hypertensive